kaidez/typescript-duck-simulator/notes.md

 * use `void` when a property doesn't have a specific type.

-* TypeScript can guess types...read up on "typescript type inferance" to learn more
+* TypeScript can guess types...read up on "typescript type inference" to learn more

 * read up on "function overloading".

 * read up on "static members".

-* make sure to undertand the firm definition of "derived class"
+* you can either "Go to a Definition" and jump to where your code is referenced or "Peek at a Definition" and see the code from where you are.

-* you can either "Go to a Definition" and jump to to where your code is referenced or "Peek at a Definition" and see the code from where you are.
+* TypeScript only injected code when there was class inheritance...it did the "_extends" thing.
+Is this still true?